rcyl/rustacean/README.md

 In genernal, the comunity consensus is that errors are rare and therefore should not add much cost to the "happy path".
-For that reason, errors are often placed behind a pointer type, such a Box or Arc, so that they are unlikely to add much to the size of the overall Result type thy're contained within
+For that reason, errors are often placed behind a pointer type, such a Box or Arc, so that they are unlikely to add much to the size of the overall Result type they are contained within Error types should also be 'static so that it can be propagated up the call stack without running into lifetime issues.

+## Error downcasting
+Downcasting allows a user turn a dyn Error into a concrete underlying error type If the user wants to perform an action if the error was std::io::Error (with std::io::ErrorKind::WouldBlock), and they get a dyn Error, they can use Error::downcast_ref to downcast the error into a std::io::Error.
+Downcast_ref only works if the argument is 'static.

 ## Overiding dependency sources
 ```